About Alison Marie

 Now, I get to nerd out writing your programs to be the most efficient and effective possible.
 Win, win!

-I was still occasionally peeing with running, jumping and sneezing - and just living with it.
+I was still occasionally peeing while running, jumping, and sneezing - and just living with it.

-I had terrible back and hip pain if I wasn’t regularly seeing a chiropractor (which was really hard living in an RV and traveling for 2 years, but that’s another story for another time.) - the chiropractor helped the symptoms but didn't fix the underlying problem.
+I had terrible back and hip pain if I wasn’t regularly seeing a chiropractor - the chiropractor helped the symptoms but didn't fix the underlying problem.

 My shoulders and neck constantly hurt - massages barely helped.